ShuoShenDe/Django-vue-serve/readme.md

 # This project is created for integrate vue server and Django framework

+## Step 1: install Django and vue
+You should run them on

+## Step 2: download dependencies of Vue and requirements of Django

-## Step 1: integrate vue and Django when in development mode
+## Step 3: integrate vue and Django when in development mode
 ![vue reference for development and production mode](https://dev.to/saymy__name__/hooking-up-django-and-vue-js-19j3) Especially, when you use Windows system, you should set
 ```in vue.config.js